malcolmrigg/wizard-clock-card/README.md

 * Shows the friendly name of the current Zone that a person/entity is located in
 * If a person/entity isn't in a Zone then it marks that entity as "Lost" (can be customised)
-* If an entity has a velocity of greater than 15 then it marks that entity as "Travelling" (only tested using owntracks - and GPS must be turned on on your phone for velocity to be reported)
+* Attempts to look at various attributes to work out whether entity is "Travelling"
 * Locations are added dynamically as needed, however you can configure permanently shown locations by adding them to the "locations" list in the config
-* For family members without a phone (or those that don't want to be tracked with owntracks!) it can use the google calendar platform - simply create a calendar with the expected locations of that person as the name of appointments at the appropriate times
+* Can use any entity type, e.g. it can use the google calendar platform if you create a calendar with the expected locations of that person as the name of appointments at the appropriate times
 * Font face can be customised (I use "Blackadder" for a suitably wizardy look)
 * Hand colour (and text colour on the hands) can be customised for each person
 * Hands animate fairly smoothly between states
 * "Lost" and "Travelling" state text can be customised
 * Supports right-to-left (RTL) languages like Hebrew and other RTL languages
+* If an entity has an entity_picture, it'll try and display it on the clock hands (disabled by default, can be enabled in config)

 ## Installation

 ### HACS

-Use this repository as a custom repository in HACS.
+Add this repository as a custom repository in HACS.
+Not in the default HACS repository yet, but a request has been submitted and it's in the queue.
+Updates are automatic.

 ### Manual